-At 714 pages, the current edition of Robert's Rules of Order is the most comprehensive parliamentary authority available, and is probably used by over 90 per cent of organizations that specify a parliamentary authority in their bylaws.
+At 714 pages, the current edition of Robert's Rules of Order is the most comprehensive parliamentary authority available, and surveys consistently reveal that it has been adopted by over 90 per cent of organizations that specify a parliamentary authority in their bylaws.

 More than just a manual of meeting rules, Robert provides guidance on the full range of parliamentary procedure, including:

-Yes.
-Although there isn't space here to review all of them, a few of the most important and more widely used authorities are noted below and also under Q9, which deals specifically with manuals by Canadian authors.
+Yes, and also see Q9, which deals specifically with manuals by Canadian authors.
 The answer to this question also reflects a difference in approach between the two international parliamentary associations referred to in Q4.

 The Standard Code was originally written by Alice Sturgis, who taught at the University of California and Stanford University.
-Her text was known as the Sturgis Standard Code when it was first published in 1950.
-It was intended as a more concise, and perhaps more user-friendly, guide to parliamentary procedure than Robert's.
+Her book was known as the Sturgis Standard Code when it was first published in 1950.
+It was intended as a more concise, and perhaps more user-friendly, guide to parliamentary procedure than Robert.
 After Professor Sturgis died in 1974, her family negotiated with the AIP to take over responsibility for updating her book, and the current 2012 edition of 326 pages is known as the AIP Standard Code of Parliamentary Procedure.
-Many organizations have adopted the Standard Code as their parliamentary authority, sometimes relying on Robert's Rules of Order as a backup for situations not addressed by the Code.
-(In the Summer of 2020, the AIP appointed a new authorship team to begin work on a new edition.)
+Many dental and medical associations have adopted the Standard Code as their parliamentary authority; a new edition is in the works.

 The AIP also encourages the study of Cannon's Concise Guide to Rules of Order (2001) by Hugh Cannon, a former parliamentarian to the U.S. Democratic Party.
 At 169 pages, it simplifies Robert's Rules of Order and contains a useful and extensive section on the role of the chair and the importance of good presiding.